 13 Filesystem and Input/Output (IO)

-In this chapter we are going to discuss how to use the cross-platform structs and functions available in the Zig Standard Library that executes filesystem operations.
+In this chapter we are going to discuss how to use the cross-platform structs and functions from the Zig Standard Library that can execute filesystem operations.
 Most of these functions and structs comes from the std.fs module.

 13.1 Input/Output basics

-If you have programming experience in a high-level language, you certainly have used before the input and output functionalities of this language.
+If you have some experience in a high-level language, you have certainly used these input and output functionalities before in this language.
 In other words, you certainly have been in a situation where you needed to sent some output to the user, or, to receive an input from the user.

 For example, in Python we can receive some input from the user by using the input() built-in function.
 But we can also print (or “show”) some output to the user by using the print() built-in function.
 So yes, if you have programmed before in Python, you certainly have used these functions once before.